palette-knife25/reverse-voice-filter/README.md

 ## Environment Requirements

 Our project was executed on Google Colab.
-It is important to note that our experimental setup requires usage of **Tesla P100**, because all other types of Colab GPUs yielded a "CUDNN_STATUS_EXECUTION_FAILED" error.
+It is important to note that our experimental setup requires usage of **Tesla P100** or **Tesla K80**, because all other types of Colab GPUs yielded a "CUDNN_STATUS_EXECUTION_FAILED" error.

 Check your GPU type using
     ```
     !nvidia-smi
     ``` command.
-If it does not comply to the requirements, repeat these steps until you get a Tesla P100:
+If it does not comply to the requirements, repeat these steps until you get a Tesla P100/K80:

 1. Runtime > Factory Reset Runtime
 2. ```!nvidia-smi```